gvalkov/tailon-legacy/doc/index.rst

 Todo
 ----

-  - Investigate the use of seccomp_ for commands that do not implement sandboxing themselves.

-  - Windows/FreeBSD support.
-While tailon runs on these platforms, the availability and functionality of Coreutils may prevent tailon from working as expected.
-Including a cross-platform Python version of tail and grep will guarantee a minimum set of functionality available to all platforms.
+  - There are still parts of the UI that haven't been implemented.

+  - Fix select2 related styling glitches.

   - Visual/Audible alarms on log activity.

   - Interface themes.

+  - Windows support.

+  - Investigate the use of seccomp_ on Linux for unsafe commands.

 Similar Projects